scality/bert-e/bert_e/docs/USER_DOC.md

 All PRs will be merged as #44 is the latest PR to enter the queue, it contains the code from both #42 and #43 and all the builds are green.
+At this point, we don't really care why some builds failed on `q/3.0`.
+It could be a flaky build (because of the code or because of the env) or even an incompatibility of the merging code with the destination branch.
+As long as we have a green build, we can ignore what's above.

 ### Scenario 2